MacBookProne/PythonPractice/README.md

-# MAGIC 8 BALL
+# PythonPractice

-This is a small python program that acts as a Magic 8 ball.
+>This is a repo for me to practice python so that i can ultimately get better at the language.